The Marvelous Land Of Oz

 transformed her into -- into -- "

-echoed every voice; and then, because they knew that this old woman
+boy!" echoed every voice; and then, because they knew that this

-the old Witch, nodding her head; "that is the Princess Ozma --
+said the old Witch, nodding her head; "that is the Princess

-brought to me by the Wizard who stole her father's throne.
-That is
+child brought to me by the Wizard who stole her father's throne.

 finger